 But I think there might be an opportunity to make things better.

 The fundamental problem here is that users have to recognize the issue and then separately, proactively, take preventative action.

 What if they didn’t have to?

-What if, as part of setting up every machine, installing the operating system simply included a true, full-featured backup solution and not the typically crippled, hard-to-use applications that are so often there?
-What if, like choosing a password, you couldn’t even complete initial setup without having done something to address the risk of data loss?
-Something better than enabling a Recycle Bin and something more complete and robust than Window’s System Restore?
-What if every machine came with a backup hard drive or a free online backup service?
+What if, as part of setting up every machine, installing the operating system simply included a true, full-featured backup solution, instead of the typically crippled, hard-to-use applications that are so often there?
+What if, like choosing a password, you couldn’t even complete initial setup without having done something to address the risk of data loss – something better than enabling a Recycle Bin and something more complete and robust than Window’s System Restore.
+What if every machine came with a back-up hard drive or a free online back-up service?

 I have to acknowledge that the Mac’s Time Machine is pretty close.
-It still takes initiative, and apparently a second hard disk, to set it up, but it’s a step in the right direction, for sure.
+It still takes initiative, and apparently a second hard disk, to set it up, but it’s a step in the right direction.

 How about the rest of us?

-I know I get repetitive and somewhat annoying about backups from time to time here on Ask Leo!, but believe me, it’s with cause.
-Not only have I myself experienced data loss, but I’ve also experienced my backup solutions saving my bacon on multiple occasions.
-If you saw how often I see people needlessly lose important data, I think you’d understand as well that this is a much larger issue than most people think.
+I know I get repetitive and somewhat annoying about backing up from time to time here on Ask Leo!, but believe me, it’s with cause.
+Not only have I myself experienced data loss, I’ve also experienced my back-up plans saving my bacon on multiple occasions.
+If you saw how often I see people needlessly lose important data, I think you’d understand as well: this is a much larger issue than most people think.